Note: To read The Wishing Map from the beginning, click here.

 Chapter Twenty-Three: Return to Rennou (Continued)

-Previously: B’frona began to tell about the changes that occurred in Gina’s dragon whelp “Puff” after she’d abandoned him.
+Previously: B’frona began telling Gina about the changes that occurred in her dragon whelp “Puff” after she’d abandoned him.

 ⇔ ⇔ ⇔